Han00127/Prot-Sequence-generation/README.md

 Code implmentation
 -----------------------------------------------------------------------------------------------------
-To run LM-Design, clone my github repo and install corresponding **lmdesign.yaml** environemnt on your conda or if you are using Braincloud, use **lmdesing_final** shared image.
+To run LM-Design, clone github repo and install corresponding **lmdesign.yaml** environemnt on your conda.

 For yaml installation, please check dependency in yaml files and install with the following command: